About CHARLES J. WINGATE

 Through his understanding of the rights and obligations of Correction Officers within the workplace, Wingate was able to secure fair and equitable treatment in his negotiations.
 This marked only the beginning of Wingate’s success in representing his fellow colleagues.
 He considers it an honor to serve Correction Officers within the COBA.

 In his spare time, Wingate also has the honor of working as a volunteer coach with the Department’s Basketball team.
 Being immersed with coaching and communicating with his peers he realized his fellow brothers and sisters need a knowledgeable and trust-worthy representative to advocate for them.
 This sparked his decision to run for the position of Manhattan Borough Trustee.

-As Manhattan Borough Trustee, Wingate will be entrusted to oversee union operations in RNDC, MDC, TRANS and ESH.
-In addition, he will act as a liaison with the Board of Corrections and represent Correction Officers at OATH proceedings.
-His dedication to his officers is nothing short of noble and will be vital in the years to come as a Manhattan Borough Trustee.
+Since winning the election in 2020, Wingate has been responsible for GRVC, NIC and West Facility as the Manhattan Borough Trustee.
+In his new position as the First City-Wide Trustee, Wingate will continue to be entrusted to oversee union operations in GRVC, NIC, and West Facility.
+In addition, he will act as a liaison with the Board of Corrections and represent Correction Officers at OATH procedures .
+His dedication to his officers is nothing short of noble and will be vital in the years to come as a First City-Wide Trustee.